jgruberf5/TrustedASMPolicies/README.md

 #### Downloading from a non-BIG-IP URL ####

-The source policy downloaded from a non-BIG-IP URL using the following parameters:
+The source of the ASM policy can be downloaded from a non-BIG-IP URL using the following parameters:

 | Parameter | Value |
 | --------- | ------ |